berkeley-gif/gif-svelte-template/README.md

 ## Credits
+- Template created using [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte) by @cohenlea

-Best practices settings taken from https://github.com/berkeley-gif/cal-adapt-svelte-components and https://github.com/berkeley-gif/caladapt-website-2021 developed by Chris Hendricks.
+- Settings for Github workflows and actions taken from https://github.com/berkeley-gif/cal-adapt-svelte-components and https://github.com/berkeley-gif/caladapt-website-2021 developed by @clhenrick.
+- Documentation on theming Carbon Svelte Components and setting up a new GIF SvelteKit project added by @mukhtyar